MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

    :::image type="content" source="./media/how-to-develop-an-evaluation-flow/select-customized-evaluation.png" alt-text="Screenshot of selecting customized evaluation." lightbox = "./media/how-to-develop-an-evaluation-flow/select-customized-evaluation.png":::

 1. On the **Configure evaluation** screen, specify the sources of any input data needed for the evaluation method.
 For example, the ground truth column might come from a dataset.
+If your evaluation method doesn't require data from a dataset, you don't need to select a dataset or reference any dataset columns in the input mapping section, and this step is optional.

-   In the **Evaluation input mapping** section, you can indicate the sources of the required inputs for the evaluation.
+   In the **Evaluation input mapping** section, you can indicate the sources of required inputs for the evaluation.
 If the data source is from your run output, set the source as `${run.outputs.[OutputName]}`.
 If the data is from your test dataset, set the source as `${data.[ColumnName]}`.
-Any descriptions set for the data inputs also appear here.
+Any descriptions you set for the data inputs also appear here.
 For more information, see [Submit batch run and evaluate a flow in prompt flow](how-to-bulk-test-evaluate-flow.md#submit-batch-run-and-evaluate-a-flow).

    :::image type="content" source="./media/how-to-develop-an-evaluation-flow/bulk-test-evaluation-input-mapping.png" alt-text="Screenshot of evaluation input mapping." lightbox = "./media/how-to-develop-an-evaluation-flow/bulk-test-evaluation-input-mapping.png":::

    > [!IMPORTANT]
-   > If your evaluation flow has an LLM node or requires a connection to consume credentials or other keys, you must enter the connection data on this screen to be able to use the evaluation flow.
+   > If your evaluation flow has an LLM node or requires a connection to consume credentials or other keys, you must enter the connection data in the **Connection** section of this screen to be able to use the evaluation flow.

-   > [!NOTE]
-   > If your evaluation doesn't require data from the dataset, you don't need to reference any dataset columns in the input mapping section.
-In this case, dataset selection is an optional configuration that doesn't affect evaluation results.

 1. Select **Review + submit** and then select **Submit** to run the evaluation flow.